You can go on many excellent day trips from Cape Town.

 The Cape Winelands

-To be completely honest, I am a bit reluctant to recommend visiting the Cape Winelands on day trips from Cape Town.
+To be completely honest, I am a bit reluctant to recommend visiting the Cape Winelands on a day trip.
 There is so much to see and do in the area, that you’d be way better off spending a few days there.
 However, if a day is all you have make sure to head out early and explore the historic Winelands.

 Stellenbosch is usually the most popular stop.
 It has a lovely historical center with well kept buildings in Cape Dutch style; lots of art galleries; a few small museums; and more wineries than one can ever remember.
 But Franshhoek and Paarl should be also mentioned.

 Keep in mind that if you intend to do wine tasting you may be better off selecting the wineries you want to visit and book in advance.
 You may also want to consider having lunch at a winery – most of them have fabulous restaurants for fine dining experiences.